 In addition to state authorities and the European Union, many development partners have contributed to creating and implementing the cross-border digital prescription.

 - Estonian Health Insurance Fund

 - State Agency of Medicines

 - Astro Baltics

 The implementing of the service is co-financed by the European Union programme Connecting Europe Facility.

 The joint data exchange project between European countries is divided in two:

-- Cross-border digital prescription that enables the patient to buy the prescribed medicines in a pharmacy of another country.
+- Cross-border ePrescription that enables the patient to buy the prescribed medicines in a pharmacy of another country.

-- Forwarding the summary of patient’s health data: enables to forward the summary of the most important medical data of a patient to a medical worker in another country.
+- Forwarding the summary of patient’s health data: enables to forward the summary of the most important medical data of a patient to a healthcare professional in another country.

-The data exchange of both services is organised via the platform OpenNCP managed by the European Commission.
-For joining the service, the countries must create a digital readiness and build interface to Connect their local systems with the cross-border platform.
+The data exchange of both services is organised via the platform that is managed by the European Commission.
+For joining the service, the countries must create a digital readiness and build interface to connect their local systems with the cross-border platform.
 In Estonia, TEHIK is responsible for that.